 Santa Eulalia del Rio

 Santa Eulalia is a pretty, atmospheric little town about nine miles (14km) north of the island's capital, much favoured by tourists because of its proximity to some of the best beaches and for its scenic setting.
-The town is situated on the estuary of the only river in the Balearic Islands, overlooked by the Puig de Missa, a fortress-church sited on a hilltop.
+The town is situated on the estuary of the only river in the Balearic Islands, overlooked by the Puig de Missa, a 16th-century fortified church situated on a hilltop.
+There are also a number of small museums and the remains of a Roman necropolis to investigate.
 Another attraction in Santa Eulalia is the Sant Carles settlement a few kilometres to the north: the last true 'hippie' commune on Ibiza island remaining from the 1960s ,when hippie cultists flocked here.
-The famous Ibiza northern beaches like Aigues Blanques and Cala Llonga can be reached by bus or boat from the town.
+The famous northern beaches of Ibiza, like Aigues Blanques and Cala Llonga, can be reached by bus or boat from the town.
+Santa Eulalia has its own beaches though: the Santa Eulalia beach has Blue Flag status and is very popular; the Es Calo de S'Alga beach, which can be reached on foot from the town, is a gorgeous little beach with calm, shallow water and good facilities; and the nearby Es Canar beach is perfect for water sports like jet-skiing.
+There are also some quaint fishermen's coves in the region surrounded by pine forests.